miguelzpresa/BearBase-DBMS/README.md

 #  🎧👂 BearBaase-DBMS 👂🎧

 📖 A Distributed DBMS  App
-Welcome to the PDF Reader App! 🎉 This is a simple application that allows you to easily manage . 🖥️
+Welcome to the DBMS App! 🎉 This is a simple application that allows you to easily manage . 🖥️

 ## Team Members
 - Jorge Jacuinde Mayes